Month 12, Day 20, Sunday 6:25 p.m.

 “Your son has no need of a sedative,” she said.
 “It is not that he cannot fall asleep, but that he cannot rest.
 He has fallen asleep over a dozen times since he came into the room,” she said.

-She was sure he was falling into what the University’s library books had called “micro-sleeps,” with almost every slow blink.
+She was sure he was falling into what the University’s library books had called “micro-sleeps” with almost every slow blink.
 “He’s already exhausted to the point of death.
-At worst, he needs something to calm the fear and desperation that are likely making his visions worse.”
+First, he needs something to calm the fear and desperation that are likely making his visions worse.”

 “Will you help, then?” his mother asked.

 Siobhan hesitated.
-“I cannot cure him,” she said.
+“I cannot cure him,” she stated.
 “Because he is not sick.”

-Gera’s knees buckled, and she caught herself on the edge of Lynwood’s chair with a whimper.
+Gera’s knees buckled, but she caught herself on the edge of Lynwood’s chair with a whimper and straightened.

 Siobhan lifted a hand in a calming gesture.
 “He must learn to master his own nature, either through age and experience, or through practice and discipline.
 But I have several ideas for another short-term solution, one that could give him a semblance of normalcy and the time to learn that discipline before the visions once again outgrow him.”